Trapped By Death And Facing Uncertainty, Rohingya Muslims Flee Myanmar

 “There are still thousands of people in no-man’s land and we have no access to that area,” Peppi Siddiq, a spokesperson for the Organization told BBC.

-The latest round of violence broke out when a group of rebels attacked dozens of police stations and military posts last week.The attacks were launched by Arakan Rohingya Salvation Army (ARSA), self-proclaimed rebel group.
+The latest round of violence broke out when a group of rebels attacked dozens of police stations and military posts last week.The attacks were launched by Arakan Rohingya Salvation Army (ARSA), a self-proclaimed rebel group.
 The skirmish later devolved into large-scale clashes, igniting a counter offensive from Myanmar troops in the Rakhine state, leading to the displacement of thousands of civilians.

 United Nations Commissioner for Human Rights Zeid Ra’ad Al Hussein condemned insurgents for attacks on the security forces but also urged the Myanmar army to exercise caution and employ proportionate response.